omni-us/jsonargparse/README.rst

 The next section explains how to create an argument parser in a low level argparse-style.
 However, as parsers get more complex, being able to define them in a modular way becomes important.
-Three mechanisms are available to define parsers in a modular way, see respective sections :ref:`classes-methods-functions`, :ref:`sub-commands` and :ref:`parser-arguments`.
+Three mechanisms are available for modularity, see respective sections :ref:`classes-methods-functions`, :ref:`sub-commands` and :ref:`parser-arguments`.

 Parsers